What Is Protein Fasting? The Surprising Benefits of Protein Cycling

 Cleaning out the clutter helps keep you young.
 Here’s how periodic protein cycling supports this natural detox process.

 Protein fasting ramps up “cleanup mode” in your cells

 Essentially, autophagy is like a trash incinerator for your cells, and protein fasting turns up the heat.
-In order you look and feel your best, you want to support autophagy—and protein fasting helps you get there.

 Does protein fasting interfere with muscle mass?